 Policies for Students

 The Business Office will gladly cash a check between 8:30 a.m. and 3:30 p.m., Monday through Friday.
-There is a $10 charge for each check returned to Doane College payable by the individual who cashed the check.
+There is a $10 charge for each check returned to Doane University payable by the individual who cashed the check.
 In addition, payment for returned checks must be settled within 48 hours or the County Attorney's Office will be contacted.
 Stopped payment requests for lost checks carry a $10 service charge.

 Student bills are generated monthly or as needed.
 Questions regarding the billing process or payments to the student account should be directed to student accounts payable personnel in the Business Office.

 Resident students are required to enroll in one of the board/meal plans offered by the college.
 We will attempt to accommodate special medically mandated diets if your physician provides us with a prescription for a specialized plan.

 Refunds are not provided for missed meals.
 However, students may apply to the Business Office for a partial refund if they are required to miss meals by the nature of a course taken for credit.
 In addition, refunds will only be made if students miss more than five meals per week.
 No refunds will be made to students who miss meals for other reasons.
 At the discretion of the director of food service and the Business Office, students may be supplied sack lunches and dinners in lieu of a refund.

 Refunds are not issued for any other reasons.
 Students on college-sponsored trips may receive stipends from their departments for missed meals.

 Lost I.D. cards can be replaced by the Safety Office for $10.
 All students are required to have a current I.D. card.